Skip to content

 APPROX_COUNT_DISTINCT runs inside the SQL engine using HyperLogLog — it's fast and accurate enough for classification without transferring any data to Spark.

-• All columns currently in a CLUSTER BY (Phase 2)
+2. Currently clustered columns — columns already in a CLUSTER BY (Phase 2)

 Phase 7: Scoring & Recommendations